FFmpeg/FFV1/ffv1.md

 ### `sample_difference`

 `sample_difference[ p ][ y ][ x ]` is the Sample Difference for Sample at Plane `p`, y position `y`, and x position `x`.
 The Sample value is computed based on median predictor and context described in (#samples).

+## `Remap`                                                                              {V4}
+                                                                                        {V4}
+Each remap table has 1 << `bits_per_raw_sample` entries.
+They are coded using a         {V4}
+Dual RLE coder.
+It uses unsigned `get_symbol()`, the initial range coder state is       {V4}
+128 for each context and slice.
+Runs of 0 and runs of 1 use 2 separate sets of          {V4}
+contexts and one bit to keep track which is the current state.
+The initial state is the 0 run. {V4}
+The state switches each time when a run of length 0 has been encountered.               {V4}
+"1" elements represent samples which possibly occur, "0" which do not occur.            {V4}
+Each run steps are multiplied by the current multipler.
+When this multipler is >1 then  {V4}
+for each "1" entry a fine tuning value is stored as a signed  `get_symbol()`            {V4}
+                                                                                        {V4}
+Note, float values with their sign bit = 0 have their other bits flipped                {V4}
+in remap_mode 2.
+That arranges values with similar exponents closer together.           {V4}
+                                                                                        {V4}

+### `mul_count`                                                                         {V4}
+                                                                                        {V4}
+mul_count specifies the number of equal sized segments used for coding                  {V4}
+this Remap table. a mul_count of 0 indicates that a single multiplier of 1 is used.     {V4}
+multipliers are stored as unsigned range coded values when their segment is used        {V4}
+for the first time after a "1" entry in the Remap table.
+That means segments that are   {V4}
+not used have no multiplier.                                                            {V4}

 ## Slice Footer